 The verdict: The Japanese are very meticulous when it comes to creating anything and this trait runs true throughout their whisky.
 This Nikke Pure Malt Black Label is a beautifully balanced whisky, with tonnes of character.
 Nikka Pure Malt White has an ABV of 43% – making it a whisky that in my opinion, didn’t need any water at all.
 However, you may want to add just a few drops of water or leave it to breathe for 5 – 10 minutes.

-Nikka Pure Malt White Blended Japanese Whisky is available online or in well-stocked Whisky Shops, for approximately £46
+Nikka Pure Malt Black Blended Japanese Whisky is available online or in well-stocked Whisky Shops, for approximately £46

-For more information on the Pure Malt White, visit the official Nikka website.
+For more information on the Pure Malt Black, visit the official Nikka website.